Whole vs Term Life Insurance Guide 2023

 The first and foremost difference between these two types of insurance is that whole life insurance provides coverage from the moment you sign the policy up until your death, no matter when that happens, while term life insurance covers you only for a specific number of years.

-That means that the payout is guaranteed in the case of whole life insurance (unless you stop paying your premiums).
+That means the payout is guaranteed for whole life insurance (unless you stop paying your premiums).
 In contrast, with term life insurance, your beneficiaries will only receive a payout if your death falls within the coverage period.

-Another difference is that whole life insurance, besides the death benefit, also comes with a cash value component, which we already discussed.
+Another difference is that whole life insurance, in addition to the death benefit, also comes with a cash value component, which we already discussed.

 As for how it looks in relation to taxes, the invested amount grows on a tax-deferred basis, which means that you only pay taxes on this amount once you withdraw the money, not beforehand.